LaunchCodeEducation/skills-back-end-java/materials/assignments/gradebook/README.md

 This problem set will give you some practice with encapsulation in Java.

+### Getting Ready

+Before diving in to the code, get the latest version of the `java-oo-exercises` repository by following the steps outlined to fetch updates from the main repository in [the git setup video][git-fetch-upstream].

 ### Using Encapsulation

-Your task is to generate two classes: Student and Course
+Your task is to generate two classes: `Student` and `Course`

 First, take a look at the `StudentAndCourseTest.java` file.
 In that file you will see unit tests.
 Unfortunately, none of the tests will currently pass.
 You can use these tests as you develop your classes to verify whether they are working as intended.
 You are also encouraged to write some additional tests of your own.
 Be sure to test often!

-Next, start crafting a Student class.
+Next, start crafting a `Student` class.
 Students have lots of wonderful properties, but we are primarily interested in these:

 * Name (first and last)
 * Student ID